 Satan will keep trying to deceive you, just as he has deceived many that have obeyed the gospel.
 Perhaps the worship of the church will be his next place.
-"THE LION" gives many the attitude, "it doesn't make any difference how we worship God, just as long as we worship him". . .
-Because of this attitude, the Church has an ugly, sad, and hurtful division in it (Rom.
+"THE LION" gives many the attitude, "it doesn't make any difference how we worship God, just as long as we worship him"...Because of this attitude, the Church has an ugly, sad, and hurtful division in it (Rom.
 16:17).
-"MARK THEM THAT CAUSE DIVISIONS AND OFFENSES CONTRARY TO THE DOCTRINE WHICH YOU HAVE LEARNED, AND AVOID THEM.". .
+"MARK THEM THAT CAUSE DIVISIONS AND OFFENSES CONTRARY TO THE DOCTRINE WHICH YOU HAVE LEARNED, AND AVOID THEM." . .
+The fact is, we can't worship God in the

+TRINE WHICH YOU HAVE LEARNED, AND AVOID THEM.".
 The fact is, we can't worship God in the right way without using His word as our guide.
 "WE MUST WORSHIP HIM IN SPIRIT AND IN TRUTH.
 We should never have the attitude," I am above sin," or "I couldn't sin because I am too strong," because we are told, "WATCH AND PRAY that ye enter not into temptation.
 The spirit indeed is willing but the flesh is weak."
 We must always remain HUMBLE IN MIND and resist temptation.